angular/components/guides/v15-mdc-migration.md

 * Accessibility: `MatTabNav` now throws an error if the `[tabPanel]` input is not provided.
 The `[tabPanel]` input and associated `mat-tab-nav-panel` component improve accessibility.
-  TODO: This point needs further elaboration.
+  TODO(crisbeto): This point needs further elaboration.

 * The selected tab label now uses a text color from the theme, matching the selection indicator.